-Here at Ruffles and Rain Boots, we not only love the Grinch, but we’re also all about that gnome.
-Seriously, DIY Christmas gnomes are my thing.
-So, when I was at the Dollar Tree and found this fuzzy green pillow, I could not stop thinking about how perfect it would be for a Dollar Store Grinch gnome!
+Here at Ruffles and Rain Boots, we absolutely love this story (and the movies).
+DIY Christmas decor is my thing.
+So, when I was at the Dollar Tree and found this fuzzy green pillow, I could not stop thinking about how perfect it would be for a DIY Grinch gnome!

 Get Secret Gnomes, Tips, & Freebies Delivered!